ARC-MARKET/lycheejs/README.md

 The project's goal is to ease up and automate the design and engineering process of applications through intelligent software bots that learn from your application code.

-In particular, we use a CARTEL/ES-HyperNEAT architecture across a world-wide botnet with over 500k+ active computers that constantly improve and learn from your code.
+lychee.js has an end-to-end philosophy and helps automating software from source code to the final result (installable packages like an APK or DEB file).
+It features cross-platform (and cross-Browser) adapters, runtimes, live-updates, a scene graph and event graph, offline-synchronization and peer-to-peer networking.

-Every (not sandboxed) lychee.js Harvester connected to the lychee.js peer cloud is contributing to the evolutionary AI's knowledge and improves its capabilities for all others.
+Every (not sandboxed) lychee.js Harvester is connected to the lychee.js Peer Cloud and is contributing to the evolutionary AI's knowledge and improves its capabilities for all others.

+In particular, we use a CARTEL/ES-HyperNEAT architecture across a world-wide Bot Net with over 500k+ active computers that constantly improve and learn from your code.

-The development process is optimized for Blink-based browsers (Chromium, Google Chrome, Opera) and their developer tools.
+The development process is optimized for Blink-based web browsers (Chromium, Google Chrome, Opera) and their developer tools.
 We honestly recommend NOT using Firefox due to lack of developer and debugging tools nor has it any remote debugging protocol.

 We ain't doing HTML5 websites or single-page-webapps here.
+This is an isomorphic application engine, not a framework.